 Farnes sculpts using materials selected from his local situation – remnants from a landscape, found objects collaged, bound together, and fixed with wax on both an intimate and monumental scale and, by casting these combustible sculptures directly to bronze, creates a body of unique work.

-about art history and the art market.
+and the art market.

 In 2016 Gus left Sotheby’s and London to pursue his practice as a sculptor, building himself a studio and foundry located in Suffolk.